Volunteer

 Friends of the Oak Park Public Library

-As a stand-alone 501(c)(3) nonprofit organization, the Friends of the Oak Park Public Library have been raising funds and building valuable bridges between the library and community since 1948.
+As a stand-alone 501(c)(3) nonprofit organization, the Friends of the Oak Park Public Library has been raising funds and building valuable bridges between the library and community since 1948.
+Volunteer opportunities include assisting with the annual summer book fair.

 Hephzibah Children’s Association

-Offers short- and long-term group homes for abused and neglected children, child welfare and family services, foster care and adoption programs, and award-winning daycare on a sliding scale for families of all income levels.
+Hephzibah offers short- and long-term group homes for abused and neglected children, child welfare and family services, foster care and adoption programs, and award-winning daycare on a sliding scale for families of all income levels.
+Hephzibah offers many ways to get involved; their volunteer manager can help find the right volunteer position for you or your group.

 Learning Edge

-Provides free one-to-one tutoring and caring, mentoring relationships to K-12 students primarily from the Austin neighborhood on Chicago’s West side.
+Learning Edge provides free one-to-one tutoring and mentoring relationships to K-12 students primarily from the Austin neighborhood on Chicago’s west side.
+Tutors are matched with a student and work with that same student every week during the school year on reading, homework, and other enrichment activities.

 Oak Park Festival Theatre

-Oak Park’s long-running outdoor theatre group and educational artistic group.
+Oak Park Festival Theatre is Oak Park’s long-running outdoor theatre group and educational artistic group.
+Volunteer opportunities include ushering, ticket-taking, and set construction and set striking.

 Oak Park Township